 With regard to tailoring, Augusto was always a proponent of the ease of movement.
 He used to say, “Se un abito é fatto bene si deve poter tirare di scherma” which means as much as “If a garment is well, you should be able to fence.”
 What he meant is that you have to be able to lift your arms freely without the whole jacket moving with you.

 Initially, A. Caraceni tailored exclusively for the Italian nobility (denying all others), but during the 50’s and 60’s, Augusto opened up the atelier for the rich and famous as well.
 In 1972, the business was taken over by his son, Mario, who was then 47 years old.
 In honor of his father, Mario – a third generation Caraceni – decided to keep the name A. Caraceni under which the atelier still operates today.
 Just two years after his retirement, Augusto Caraceni died in 1974.

 Luck would have it that Mario turned out to be an extremely talented bespoke cutter and tailor, which resulted not only in a huge clientele, but also in numerous prizes and awards.
 Among them, Mario received the St. Omobono prize, the gold medal and certificate of the Milanese Tailor’s Guild, as well as the Grand Prize of A Life As A Tailor from the National Academy of Tailors in Rome.

 His Style and How His Fine Taste For English Clothing Almost Killed Him

-In our following articles, we will continue our exploration of the family with the 4th and 5th generations of A. Caraceni, talk about Tommy & Giulio Caraceni and last but not explain why Ferdinando Caraceni is not part of the real Caraceni family.A.
+In our following articles, we will continue our exploration of the family with the 4th and 5th generations of A. Caraceni, talk about Tommy & Giulio Caraceni and, last but least, not explain why Ferdinando Caraceni is not part of the real Caraceni family.A.
 CARACENI snc

 Via Fatebenefratelli 16